 Payment rails make both simple and complex transactions possible.
 They are like the “central nervous system” of the global financial industry.
 Without them, financial transactions will end abruptly.

-Just as rail tracks make it possible for trains to move from one point to another, payment rails help money move from the origin to its destination.
+Just as rail tracks make it possible for trains to move from one point to another, payment rails help money move from an origin to its destination.

 There are several types of payment rails, each with distinct features.
-But altogether they help us achieve a common goal of moving money digitally from one currency, account type, region, or country to another.
+Altogether they help us achieve a common goal of moving money digitally from one currency, account type, region, or country to another.

-We’ll talk about the following payment rails and how they enable individuals and businesses to send or receive money:
+Learn about the following payment rails and how they enable individuals and businesses to send or receive money.

 Automated Clearing House is a type of digital money transfer that works between U.S. accounts only.
 ACH is widely used in the US, it processed transactions worth over $72 Trillion in 2021 alone.

 Under normal operations, funds transferred with ACH are compiled and directed to a clearing house.
 These funds are then cleared in batches before being posted to the different recipients.
 This is why ACH takes 2 to 3 working days from when you initiate a transfer to when the receiver gets the funds.